system76/tech-docs/src/models/meer5/repairs.md

 ## Mounting with VESA Mount:

-Your Meerkat will come with a VESA mount adapter, which will allow it to be mounted on the back of a monitor.
+Your Meerkat comes with a VESA mount adapter, which allows it to be mounted on the back of a monitor.
 Because it mounts to the monitor's VESA mount, this will only work on monitors which aren't already mounted via the VESA mount.

 **Tools required:** Cross-head (Phillips) screwdriver
 **Time estimate:** 10 minutes